 - First, ERISA requires that employers provide eligible employees with a description of the various benefit plans it maintains.
 Such information is to be included in a Summary Plan Description ("SPD") for each plan.
-This document, together with the booklets and other descriptive materials you receive from the University, constitutes the official SPD for the Plan. - Second, ERISA requires that employee benefit plans be maintained pursuant to a written plan document.
-This document constitutes the written plan document under ERISA.
+This document, together with the Rider University Health and Welfare Plan Summary Plan Description, constitutes the official SPD for the Plan. - Second, ERISA requires that employee benefit plans be maintained pursuant to a written plan document.
+This document, together with the Rider University Health and Welfare Plan Summary Plan Description, constitutes the written plan document under ERISA.